 On April 3rd 2022, myself and a group of other activists from Just Stop Oil blockaded an oil refinery.
 We stopped the distribution of fuel from a site owned by the biggest private oil company in the world, for a total of eleven hours.
 As a result, I went to court with eight other activists, charged with 'aggravated trespass'.
-You can read my blog about the week here.

 Most of us represented ourselves in court, which means we had the opportunity to give a an 'evidence statement'.
 This is where we are given free reign to lay out why we were doing what we were doing on the day of our arrest.